 He swung onto the screen as a brawny, thoughtful Tarzan for the atomic age, bringing a new physicality and depth to the jungle lord.

-Gordon Scott was a lifeguard turned movie star, plucked from a Las Vegas pool to become the eleventh actor to portray Edgar Rice Burroughs's iconic ape man.
-His physique was perfect for the role—a former soldier and lifeguard, he possessed a heroic, muscular build that defined the post-war vision of Tarzan.
-But Scott brought more than just a impressive chest to the part; his performances, especially in later films like 'Tarzan's Greatest Adventure,' injected a newfound gravity and intelligence into the character, moving beyond mere yells and vine-swinging.
+Gordon Scott became the eleventh actor to portray Edgar Rice Burroughs's ape man after being plucked from a Las Vegas pool.
+A former soldier and lifeguard, his heroic, muscular build defined the post-war vision of Tarzan.
+His performances, especially in later films like 'Tarzan's Greatest Adventure,' injected newfound gravity and intelligence into the character.
 He portrayed a Tarzan who was a leader, a problem-solver, and a man caught between two worlds.
-After his run in the jungle, he found a second career in European sword-and-sandal epics, trading his loincloth for a gladiator's skirt but never quite escaping the shadow of the role that made him famous.
+After his run in the jungle, Scott found a second career in European sword-and-sandal epics, trading his loincloth for a gladiator's skirt.

 1901–1927